-Technology has also made in-person payments more secure than ever, and that’s especially true for those who make payments in person using a mobile device.
+Technology has also made in-person payments more secure than ever, especially for payments using a mobile device.
 The following in-person payment methods boast increased security features that help protect your personal information.

 Credit cards with EMV chip technology

-Where you once had to “swipe” your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
+Where you once had to swipe your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
 With EMV technology, the payment terminal reads your card for the unique, encrypted information transmitted by the chip on your card.
-Since the one-time use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.
+Since the single-use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.